-Mallee plants -surviving harsh conditions

-Australian Government

-Australian National Botanic Gardens
+Australian National Botanic Gardens cover.

-Artwork
+Mallee plants Adapting to hot and dry conditions

-Bev Bruen Cover (Mallee Fowl and Nest) Leife Shallcross Pages 5, 6, 7, 8, 9, 13, 14, 20

-This material can only be copied for non-commercial education purposes.
-Revised February 2004 $\,$
+Artwork Bev Bruen Leife Shallcross Cover (Mallee Fowl and Nest) Pages 5, 6, 7, 8, 9, 13, 14, 20 This material can only be copied for non-commercial education purposes.

 Produced by Education Services Australian National Botanic Gardens.
-Clunies Ross Street, Acton ACT 2601
+Clunies Ross Street, Acton ACT 2601 Ph (02) 6250 9408 fax (02) 6250 9477 education@anbg.gov.au

-The Australian National Botanic Gardens - Mission: grow, study and promote Australian plants.

 The Mallee

 Contents Page

 Planning the Excursion 1

-Mallee (general notes) Distribution Climate European settlement Stump-jump plough Mallee roots for firewood Soil erosion Aboriginal People in the Victorian Mallee Oil from eucalypts Broombush harvesting Grazing Feral animals Salting of the soil 2 2 2 2 2 3 3 3 3 4 5 5
+Mallee (general notes) Distribution Climate European settlement Stump-jump plough Mallee roots for firewood Soil erosion Aboriginal People in the Victorian Mallee Oil from eucalypts Broombush harvesting Grazing Feral animals Salting of the soil 2 2 2 3 3 3 4 5 5 5 5 5 5

-Adaptations of Mallee Plants 1.
-Some physiological adaptations 2.
-Xerophytes 3.
-Sclerophylls 4.
-Succulents 5.
-Ephemerals or Annuals 6.
-Some other adaptations 7.
-Special Features of the Mallee Eucalypts 7 7 7 8 9 9 9
+Adaptations of Mallee Plants Xerophytes Sclerophylls Succulents Ephemerals or Annuals Some other adaptations Special Features of the Mallee Eucalypts 6 6 7 7 8 8 8

-Student Worksheet ANSWERS 10
+Student Discussion Questions and Activities 9

-The Malleefowl 13
+The Malleefowl 12

-Changing Views of the Mallee 16
+Changing Views of the Mallee 15

-Mallee Bibliography 17
+Mallee Bibliography 16

-Some Pre-visit and Post visit Ideas 18
+Pre-visit and Post visit Ideas 17

-Mallee Shrublands Map 20
+Mallee Shrublands Map 19

 Planning the Excursion

-We want you to use the Information Resource Notes and example Student Worksheets as resources for planning your excursion.
-Select questions that relate to the purpose of the excursion, cut and paste, modify and add your own activities.
-There is some repetition of concepts and students cannot complete all activities within an hour.
+This resource is intended to support a teacher guided visit to the Gardens or to develop post visit activities for your classroom.
 The concepts can be adapted to all levels, and the activities tailored to the time available in the Gardens.
-Let us have a copy of your finished worksheets so we can share your ideas with others.

-While students are in the Gardens it is more beneficial for them to be observing, discovering and developing attitudes and values rather than reading swags of text and writing comprehensive answers to questions.
-This is where good pre-visit and post-visit activities are important.

-About the Questions

-- The questions are open-ended so that students are encouraged to observe and think.

-- They are intended as mind joggers for teachers to develop their own questions based on the outcomes they want.

-- There are too many questions included here for students to successfully answer in one visit.
-Post-visit activities could take in more of the questions.

-- They are written for adult readers and may need to be modified for students.

-Purpose Plants of the Mallee Shrublands activities focus on investigating some adaptations of plants to the semi-arid Mallee environment with its distinctive soils and climatic conditions.
-Curriculum links The activities in this walk allow for links across the curriculum, particularly in Studies of Society and Environment, Science, Technology and English.
-(Suggested level years 6-12).
-Typical mallee growth - multistems from lignotubers
+About the Questions Questions are; - open-ended so that students are encouraged to observe and think - intended as mind joggers for teachers to develop their own questions based on the outcomes they want - for use onsite and in post-visit activities - written for adult and may need to be modified for your students Purpose Plants of the Mallee Shrublands activities focus on investigating some adaptations of plants to the semi-arid Mallee environment with its distinctive soils and climatic conditions.